Skip to main content

 Fix:

-1. Add the Collector's IP to the allow list in the location /status block
+1. Add the exporter's IP to the allow list in the location /status block.

-Cause: The nginx-prometheus-exporter is not running or cannot reach the stub_status endpoint.
+Cause: The exporter is running but cannot reach the stub_status endpoint, or the exporter is not running at all.

 Fix: